To: All Families and Friends of The Davis Community

 Daily phone calls are being made to cancel or reschedule non-critical community appointments.
 Telehealth is being used for most appointments and by attending physicians on our Campus.

 All employees continue to be screened at the beginning of their shift before permitted to work.
 All communal dining and all group activities have been cancelled.
 Dining is being accommodated in a variety of ways with staggered dining times to reduce numbers of people in dining rooms, in room dining if appropriate and 6 foot or greater spacing for those dining in the dining room and requiring feeding assistance or prompting for proper nutritional intake.
 Small group activities and intimate 1-on-1 opportunities for socialization have replaced our typical large group activities.

 Thank you for your kind words sent via phone, our website and our Facebook page.
 Thank you for the sweet treats being dropped at entrances for staff working and thank you for your patience during this difficult time.
 Our team of caregivers is known to rise to the occasion and this event is no different.
 They are our heroes.

 Hang in there folks!
-I know the days are getting long but this is a marathon not a sprint for us in this fight against the virus for our residents.
+I know the days are getting long (as are my memos 😊) but this is a marathon not a sprint for us in this fight against the virus for our residents.
 If you have any ideas or suggestions on how to make this time away from your loved one more tolerable or if I can provide any more or better information, please do not hesitate to let me know at my email address below.